Driving S.F., San Francisco

 In Boxing, Philadelphia was made famous with Joe Frazier and the "Philadelphia Left Hook" punch.

-Well in San Francisco, the impatient, young professional population is known for having the San Francisco "right hook."
+Well in San Francisco, the impatient, young and impatient professionals are known for having the San Francisco "right hook."
 What I mean is that San Franciscans are constantly driving in a hurry looking for a parking spot and often make right turns very quickly.

 While walking here on Judah and 9th Street, I nearly got "hit' by a San Francisco driver turning impatiently right having nearly not noticed me.